-a.
-Ensure that federal transportation formulas support rural road infrastructure - Mono County has concerns regarding the continued implementation of the federal surface transportation reauthorization program.
+- a.
+Ensure that federal transportation formulas support rural road infrastructure Mono County has concerns regarding the continued implementation of the federal surface transportation reauthorization program.
 Mono County relies on the network of state highways and locally maintained roads to link residents to essential services.
-Transportation funding formulas should provide funding protections or guarantees for California's rural transportation system and reflect that rural counties lack viable means to fund larger projects that provide
+Transportation funding formulas should provide funding protections or guarantees for California's rural transportation system and reflect that rural counties lack viable means to fund larger projects that provide statewide benefit.

-- statewide benefit.
 We should advocate for formulas that distribute federal funds to support local transportation priorities. - b.
 Support efforts to protect the Highway Trust Fund and support programs that provide funding for local roads, bridges, and transit initiatives including pedestrian and bicycle systems, and other multi-modal transportation programs. - c.
-Support Federal highway access Mono County supports budget policy and legislation that funds infrastructure such as roads on federal land with access to popular destinations including national parks and monuments. - d.
-Support Yosemite Area Regional Transportation funding Support efforts to seek sustainable funding for regional public transportation to Yosemite National Park and other public lands destinations.
+Support federal highway access Mono County supports budget policy and legislation that funds infrastructure such as roads on federal land with access to popular destinations including national parks and monuments. - d.
+Support Yosemite Area Regional Transportation and Eastern Sierra Transit Authority funding - Support efforts to seek sustainable funding for regional public transportation to Yosemite National Park, other National Parks in our region, and other public lands destinations throughout the Eastern Sierra.